-Position Paper (15%): This paper is an expression of your beliefs about teaching and learning, and how these influence your practice.
-It will be 750 - 1000 words long.
-We will begin working on it in the first class meeting and refer to its development throughout the course.
+Position Paper (25%): This paper is an expression of your beliefs about teaching and learning, and how these influence your practice.
+It will be 850 - 1000 words long.
+We will begin working on it in the first class meeting and refer to its development throughout the course, including peer review of initial drafts.
 A detailed description of expectations will be provided at the first class meeting.
+Model papers will be provided for students to consider in writing their own papers.

 'Ask Your Students' Paper (25%): This paper is a small-scale classroom research project to be carried out over the course of the term, with the goal of writing a publishable paper of no more than 3000 words.
 A detailed description of expectations will be provided on the first day of class.
 Some work on this paper will be carried out in every class session as part of making the project as a whole manageable.
-A separate goal of this project is to help you understand how academic writing is organized so that you can use this knowledge to make reading academic articles more accessible.
+A separate goal of this project is to help you understand how academic writing is organized so that you can use this knowledge to make reading academic articles easier.

 Book Review (10%): This paper will be a 500-word review of a small book from Tom Farrell's Teacher Professional Development series published by TESOL.
 A model review will be provided.
-The goal here is really to have students read a short book and share their understanding of it for other readers.
+The goal of this assignment is really to have students read a short book and share their understanding of it with other readers.